amueller69/Law-School-Notes/Bar-Review/CrimLaw.md

     * Constructively present- can be some instrumentality he placed at scene and/or controls remotely that is used to effectuate crime (e.g., a bomb)
   * Principal (2nd degree) - Present at the scene of the crime (physically or constructively) and aids & abets commission of the crime, but does not actually commit the crime
     * Constructively present - can be standing close by, providing assistance or giving commands (e.g., lookout guy, getaway driver)
-  * Accessory before the fact - person who, though **not present** nor participating in the actual commission of the crime, aids and/or abets the principle(s) before and/or during the crime's commission and has requisite intent
+  * Accessory before the fact - person who, though not present nor participating in the actual commission of the crime, **aids and/or abets** the principle(s) before and/or during the crime's commission and has requisite intent
     * Aids and abets = encouraged or helped plan/prepare for crime, procured necessary materials, provided instructions, etc.
       * Not much required for finding of encouragement; mere words suffice
-    * Required mental state in majority of states is **dual intent** (both intent to perform act that aids/abets as well as intent for crime to be committed); however, minority only require intent to perform act that aids/abets, meaning person who provides assistance to person known to have a criminal purpose may be liable for his crime, even if he has no intent for it to succeed
+    * Required mental state in majority of states is **dual intent: both intent to perform act that aids/abets as well as intent for crime to be committed**; however, minority only require intent to perform act that aids/abets, meaning person who provides assistance to person known to have a criminal purpose may be liable for his crime, even if he has no intent for it to succeed
     * A second-degree principal and accessory before the fact can be held **equally criminally liable for the principal's offenses and all other offenses that are reasonably foreseeable** (i.e,, natural and probable consequences)
     * At common law, big distinction between this and principal in the second degree is that if the primary principal were acquitted, the accessory could not be convicted
     * Finally, note that special classes receiving statutory protection cannot be accomplices (e.g., minor who solicits someone to buy and furnish him alcohol)